ETX-ASU/simcapi-js/README.md

 ## How to setup ##

-There are three phases to use Pipit, _setup data_, _expose data_ and _finalise setup_.
+There are three phases to setup Pipit, _setup data_, _expose data_ and _finalise setup_.

 ### Setup Data ###

-This in the setup data phase, you just have to create a `CapiModel`.
+In the setup data phase, you just have to create a `CapiModel`.

 For example: